piotrzintel/Android-Virtual-Input-for-Linux/README.md

 > **all** - default, compiling the entire application.
 Output program will be an AndServer file, created inthe main directory.
 >
 > **certificate** - create a self-signed server certificate and private key used to encrypt the connection.
 Both the
->              certificate and the key will be placed in the 'Cert' directory in a single file named 'andserver.pem.
+>              certificate and the key will be placed in the 'Cert' directory in a single file named 'server.pem.
 >              You will be asked several questions.
 The password you type should be identical every time.
 Additional
 >              options 'Challenge password' should be left empty.
 >
+> **clientcert** - create a self-signed client certificate and private key.
+Both the certificate and the key will be
+>              placed in the 'Cert' directory.
+File client.pkcs12 will contain storage to be later converted to an
+>              Android .bks format.
+The client.crt file is the client certificate alone and should be placed alongside
+>              server.pem so that the server can verify client which uses this certificate.
+>              Everything else from previous step applies here.
+>
 > **androidbks** - puts the server certificate in a .bks file, so that a secure connection can be created with the server.
 The
 >              file, named 'andserver.bks' will be put in the 'Cert' directory.
-The file should then be copied to the phone
+The file should then be copied to the phone SD
->             SD card main directory.
+>              card main directory.
 >
 > **clean** - removes all object files from the 'Bin' folder.
 >